davewatters/pwnytrap/README.md

 ## - Deployment -

 ### Heroku
-The live deployed site can be viewed on Heroku [HERE]<!-- (https://ci-pp3-pwnytrap.herokuapp.com)-->

 The Project repository (repo) is at [https://github.com/davewatters/pwnytrap](https://github.com/davewatters/pwnytrap)

-Note: The project repo was initially imported from my [Code Institute Portfolio Project 3](https://github.com/davewatters/pwnytrap-ci-pp3)
+Note: The project repo was initially imported from my [Code Institute Portfolio Project 3](https://github.com/davewatters/pwnytrap-ci-pp3) and the live deployed project can be viewed on Heroku [HERE](https://ci-pp3-pwnytrap.herokuapp.com)

 Deployment of the site to Heroku was done as follows: